You are here

 The easiest way to get there is via Metrorail or Metrobus.
 The closest Metro stop is Smithsonian, on the Blue, Orange and Silver lines.
-The 32, 34 and 36 Metrobus routes will all take you to the National Mall, whose monuments you can explore in full once you’ve gotten your full dose of American history.
+The 32, 34 and 36 Metrobus routes will all take you to the National Mall, where you can explore the iconic monuments and memorials after you’ve gotten your full dose of American history.
 The facility is handicap-accessible, and dedicated parking spaces are located on Madison Drive NW.

 Much beloved as a source for all things Americana, the museum features the most American artifact of all: the Star-Spangled Banner Flag.
-The flag flew above Fort McHenry in Baltimore during the War of 1812, inspired Francis Scott Key to write our national anthem and now awaits your wide eyes in an everlasting exhibition.
+The flag flew above Fort McHenry in Baltimore during the War of 1812, inspiring Francis Scott Key to write our national anthem and now awaits your visit in a permanent exhibition.

 Marvel at the home kitchen of fine-cooking darling Julia Child, whose workshop is a part of the FOOD: Transforming America’s Table 1950-2000 exhibit, which delves into the evolution of eating in America thanks to new technologies, forward-thinkers and social and cultural shifts.